cardboards-box/image-box/ELEMENTS.md

 Full Name: ImageBox.Core.IOPath.IOPath<br>
 Description:
 A URI path - can be remote, local, or use fancy scheme (https, ftp, etc)
+<a name="type-SixLabors-ImageSharp-Image"></a>
+### Type: `Image`
+Full Name: SixLabors.ImageSharp.Image<br>
+Description:
+Encapsulates an image, which consists of the pixel data for a graphics image and its attributes.
+For the non-generic [Image](#type-SixLabors-ImageSharp-Image) type, the pixel type is only known at runtime.
+[Image](#type-SixLabors-ImageSharp-Image) is always implemented by a pixel-specific `Image`1` instance.
 <a name="type-ImageBox-Drawing-Models-Bezier-BezierType"></a>
 ### Type: `BezierType`
 Full Name: ImageBox.Drawing.Models.Bezier.BezierType<br>